 What is listed below is largely for professional composers, not students, but at the end you will find a few worthwhile opportunities for composers aged 18 and under.

 Similarly, Sound and Music offer their own directory of opportunities for composers on their website which can be filtered by type, location and genre/interest.
-They also provide a useful Toolkit, designed to give composers and sound artists information and advice on how to build and sustain a career in the music industry.

 The Composers Wellbeing Collective aim to provide an impartial 'safe space', where composers can share their experiences and receive professional and peer based support and raise awareness of the issues they face within the industry.